wentaozhu/DeepLung/README.md

 For preprocessing, run ./DeepLung/prepare.py.
 The parameters for prepare.py is in config_training.py. *_data_path is the unzip raw data path for LUNA16. *_preprocess_result_path is the save path for the preprocessing. *_annos_path is the path for annotations. *_segment is the path for LUNA16 segmentation, which can be downloaded from LUNA16 website.

 Use run_training.sh to train the detector.
+You can use the resnet or dual path net model by revising --model attribute.
 After training and test are done, use the ./evaluationScript/frocwrtdetpepchluna16.py to validate the epoch used for test.
 After that, collect all the 10 folds' prediction, use ./evaluationScript/noduleCADEvaluationLUNA16.py to get the FROC for all 10 folds.
 You can directly run noduleCADEvaluationLUNA16.py, and get the performance in the paper.

 For nodule classification, first clean the data from LIDC-IDRI.
 Use the ./data/extclsshpinfo.py to extract nodule labels. humanperformance.py is used to get the performance of doctors.